apache/artemis-examples/examples/features/federation/federated-address-divert/readme.md

 2. send some messages via the producer on eu-east, and we verify the eu-west consumer receives the messages because of the divert binding demand

-For more information on ActiveMQ Artemis Federation please see the federation section of the user manual.
+For more information on Apache Artemis Federation please see the federation section of the user manual.